flightaware/tohil/Doc/reference/tohil_python_functions.rst

 Tohil has a number of functions and data types that it provides when the tohil package has been imported.

+.. function:: tohil.alias(name, callback)

+   Identical to `register_callback` and under consideration to replace it as the command used to alias Tcl commands to Python commands, although backwards compatibility would be maintained.

 .. function:: tohil.call(* args[, to=type])

    Invoke a Tcl command while specifying each argument explicitly,